omrihar/1_npfi/README.md

 To compute the Fisher information from samples there are two steps necessary - computing probability density functions (pdfs) from the samples that are taken at known parameter values and combining these to compute the Fisher information.
-The file `npfi.py` provides two functions, one for each of these steps.
+The file `npfi.py` provides three two functions, one for each of these steps and one to integrate the FI along a line.
 To use these functions simply place `npfi.py` in the same directory as your script and import the necessary functions.
 For example:

 ```python
     from npfi import npfi, get_pdfs_from_data